zotiquestgames/frontier-beyond-sol/_fbs.md

 Interstellar voyages demand exceptional astrogation skills, quick reactions and courage to overcome navigation perils and strange encounters lurking in the cosmic void between stars.

-Here is a potential chapter entitled “Travel Time and Fuel Consumption” that considers realistic interplanetary travel and the use of jumpgate technology in this setting:

 ## Travel Time and Fuel Consumption

 Interstellar travel in this universe requires careful planning and resource management.
 Two main methods exist - conventional interplanetary travel within star systems, and utilization of the rare and precious jumpgate technology to traverse between neighboring systems.